GoldenSphinx/GoldenSphinx/README.md

 ## Hi there 👋

 My name is Lola and I am currently working on building my foundational skills in web development: HTML, CSS, and JavaScript.
-I have previous experience in
+I have previous experience in:
 <ul>
 <li>
   Cybersecurity